FabioChiodini/HoneypotCF/README.md

 # HoneypotCF
-Code to deploy an Honeypot to Cloud Foundry
+Code to deploy an Honeypot to Cloud Foundry for project Titanium Crucible.

 How to deploy (example)